ArabianChain/dbix-stratum-proxy/README.md

 #Description

-This is Stratum Proxy for Ethereum based pools (RPCv2) using asynchronous networking written in Python Twisted.
+This is Stratum Proxy for Dubaicoin based pools (RPCv2) using asynchronous networking written in Python Twisted.
-Originally developed for DwarfPool http://dwarfpool.com/eth

 **NOTE:** This fork is still in development.
 Some features may be broken.
 Please report any broken features or issues.